grzegorzmazur/yacas/docs/book_of_algorithms/numtheory.rst

   Out> {2.,0.059667311457823162437151576236};

-The value for $a$ has already been found.
+The value for :math:`a` has already been found.
 Iterating a few more times::

   In> For(ii:=1,ii<100,ii++)[{a,x}:={a,x}+\